-The prevented planting guarantee for most crops is 60 percent of the production guarantee for timely planted acreage (65 or 70 percent if available and elected by the sales closing date unless a cause of loss that could or would prevent planting is evident when application for increased coverage is completed).
+The prevented planting guarantee for most crops is 60 percent of the production guarantee for timely planted acreage (65 or 70 percent, if available and elected by the sales closing date, unless a cause of loss that could or would prevent planting is evident when application for increased coverage is completed).
 For both yield and revenue protection, prevented planting payments are based on the projected price.
-There is no prevented planting coverage under Area Risk Protection Insurance (ARPI) or for policies insured at the Catastrophic coverage level.
+There is no prevented planting coverage under Area Risk Protection Insurance (ARPI).